In this guide, I’ll show you how to remove local admin rights using group policy.

 I will run gpresult /r again

 You can see the GPO is no longer applied to this computer.
+To learn more about filtering group policies check out my group policy management guide.

 Tip: You should first do an audit of user rights and understand why they have admin rights.
 You don’t want to enable this policy on all computers without first testing and understanding its impact.
 Unfortunately, there are programs that still need elevated rights, and applying this policy could break and prevent programs from running.